Pimsleur—Boring, but It Works

 The most important reason Pimsleur language programs work is that Pimsleur uses something called “spaced repetition.”
 I explain spaced repetition in the detailed review below.

 Pimsleur (and others marketing their products) often make marketing claims that are wildly unrealistic.
-For example, Pimsleur is currently advertising that you can learn your new language to an intermediate level in 30 days.
+For example, Pimsleur has often advertised that you can learn your new language to an intermediate level in 30 days.
 This is a wild marketing lie.

-Yes, you can learn a lot of Spanish in 30 days, but nobody would seriously say you speak Spanish at an intermediate level after 30 days of study with Pimsleur.
+Yes, you can learn a lot of Spanish in 30 days with Pimsleur, but nobody would seriously say you speak Spanish at an intermediate level after 30 days of study with Pimsleur.

-Please read the detailed review below and leave your comments at the bottom.
+Please read the detailed review below and leave your comments and remarks about Pimsleur at the bottom of this page.

 If your language is not on the list above, please continue reading the Pimsleur review below.
 There is a link to the list of languages Pimsleur offers at the end of this review.

 Why Pimsleur Language Programs Work — “Spaced Repetition”